magomimmo/modern-cljs/doc/tutorial-22.md

 Ran 1 tests containing 7 assertions.
 1 failures, 0 errors.
 Tests failed.
-Giacomo-Cosenzas-iMac:enfocus mimmo$
 ```

-The last command executed 7 unit tests on the `convert` function
+The last command executed 7 unit tests on the `convert` function.
+The
-from.
-The one that failed is the `(convert nil)` which returned an
+one that failed is the `(convert nil)` which returned an empty string
-empty string `""` instead of the expected `nil`.
+`""` instead of the expected `nil`.

 We should see the same failed test from the unit tests of the `cljs`
 code.